Near-Field Integrated Sensing and Communications: Unlocking Potentials and Shaping the Future

-Next, we analyze the trade-off performance between communication and sensing under the NFBF and FFBF designs in Fig. 4, where the sensing performance is evaluated via the root Cramer-Rao bound (RCRB) .
-The curve clearly illustrates the existence of a trade-off, regardless of whether NFBF or FFBF is employed.
-The communication rate of FFBF saturates around $5$ bit/Hz/s quickly, whereas NFBF reaches a saturation rate of approximately $24$ bit/Hz/s.
-This is also due to the fact that FFBF can only rely on the scattering path to distinguish between two users, and there is a beamforming gain loss resulting from the inaccurate plane wave assumption.
-Furthermore, it can be found that the estimation performance of FFBF deteriorates with a decrease in target distance, which contrasts with NFBF.
-The degradation is attributed to the more substantial gain loss experienced by FFBF in the near field as the distance decreases, resulting in lower power at the target and poorer estimation performance.
-Overall, the analysis indicates that NFBF exhibits a better trade-off performance in this regard.
+Next, we analyze the trade-off performance between communication and sensing under the NFBF and FFBF designs in Fig. 4, where the sensing performance is evaluated via the root Cramer-Rao bound (RCRB).
+The curve clearly shows the existence of a trade-off, regardless of whether NFBF or FFBF is used.
+The communication rate of FFBF quickly saturates around 5 bit/Hz/s, while NFBF reaches approximately 24 bit/Hz/s.
+This is because FFBF can only use the scattering path to distinguish between users, and suffers from beamforming gain loss due to the inaccurate plane wave assumption.
+Furthermore, the estimation performance of FFBF deteriorates with decreasing target distance, unlike NFBF.
+The degradation is due to the greater gain loss experienced by FFBF in the near field, resulting in lower power at the target and poorer estimation performance.
+Overall, the analysis indicates that NFBF exhibits a better trade-off performance.

 In Fig. 5, we aim to reveal the power-saving potential of near-field ISAC.
 Since the estimation performance of the target is positively correlated with the signal power at the target location, we compare the required minimum transmit power under the constraint of satisfying the communication SINR threshold and maintaining a fixed power at the target.
 Clearly, as the SINR threshold increases, FFBF requires more power than NFBF to satisfy the SINR.
 This observation aligns with the previous analysis, where FFBF relies on scattering paths with higher pathloss, necessitating higher power to meet the SINR requirements.
 Furthermore, a noteworthy observation arises in the context of near-field beam focusing: the closer the distance between BS and users, the more pronounced the focusing effect becomes.
 This compelling finding suggests a hypothesis that the communication rate in near-field ISAC will exhibit an upward trend as the distance decreases.
 The increase in communication rate is owing to the enhanced beam focusing effect, which allows for more precise differentiation of nearby users and consequently leads to improved interference reduction.